 Finally, the Forum maintains a strong record of disseminating its research and activities through the organization of conferences and special events.

-Dr Eugenia Arvanitis is Assistant Professor of Interculturality & Diversity in Education at the University of Patras, Greece.
+Dr Eugenia Arvanitis is Associate Professor of Interculturality & Diversity in Education at the University of Patras, Greece.
 She also teaches in the Post Graduate Program “Language Education for Refugees and Migrants (LRM) at the Hellenic Open University.
 She is the author of several research papers and books on intercultural schooling and mediation (http://eugeniaarvanitis.cgpublisher.com/).
-Intercultural Forum is her vision and work of creating a space for intercultural dialogue.
+Intercultural Forum is her vision of creating a third space for intercultural dialogue and practice.

 Spyridoula Giaki is a Ph.D. student at the Department of Educational Studies and Early Childhood Education, University of Patras, Greece.
 She explores teachers’ intercultural competence and social capital.
 She has previous expertise with european projects, working as at project manager in NGO’s & vocational training centers.
 Currently she is working as an admin & media associate of intercultural.upatras.gr.
 Finally, she manages the erasmus projects of the Forum and undertakes research.